MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id-explore.md

     ```

 1. After previous step, group memberships may be extracted by calling `context.getGroups()` (an instance of `IdentityContextData`).
 1. If the user is a member of too many groups (>200), a call to `context.getGroups()` might have been empty if it weren't for the call to `handleGroupsOverage()`.
-Meanwhile, `context.getGroupsOverage()` will return `true`, signalling that an overage has occurred, and that getting the full list of groups will require a call to Microsoft Graph.
+Meanwhile, `context.getGroupsOverage()` returns `true`, signalling that an overage has occurred, and that getting the full list of groups requires a call to Microsoft Graph.
 See `handleGroupsOverage()` method in `AuthHelper.java` for this application uses `context.setGroups()` when there is an overage.

 ### Protecting the routes